 We set off from Manchester Piccadilly train station on an early train to Leeds to get to the starting point at Granary Wharf in the city centre.
 We left the numerous office blocks behind and started riding along the Aire Valley Cycle Path passing through the mill towns of Keighley, Apperley Bridge and Saltaire.

 There were several inclines to negotiate including the famous Bingley Lock Rise.
 Unfortunately, the towpath surface deteriorated from Skipton as we curved around Gargrave to head west into Lancashire.
 This was a shame as everything becomes really quite remote here and the surface is rutted with hidden obstacles.

 Into Lancashire and through industrial mill towns...

-As we headed into Lancashire, the all important riding surface improved as we passed through Barnoldswick as the route changes into the official Pennine Cycleway (NCN 68).
+As we headed into Lancashire, the all-important riding surface improved as we passed through Barnoldswick as the route changes into the official Pennine Cycleway (NCN 68).
 As we passed into Colne and through Burnley, there was increasing evidence of a former industrial past with numerous factories, mills with row upon row on terrace housing adjacent to the canal.
-By this time, we had covered nearly 70 miles since leaving Leeds City Centre and for Simon this marked the furthest he had ever rode in a day.
+By this time, we had covered nearly 70 miles since leaving Leeds City Centre and for Simon, this marked the furthest he had ever cycled in a day.

-Having passed through Blackburn and a quick pit-stop in a nearby retail park, we kept pedaling until the M6 flyover near the famous Botany Bay site in Chorley.
-The weather had been fantastic all day, but started to grey over as we rode along the final Leeds to Liverpool Canal Mainline stretch into Wigan.
+Having passed through Blackburn and a quick pit-stop in a nearby retail park, we kept pedalling until the M6 flyover near the famous Botany Bay site in Chorley.
+The weather had been fantastic all day but started to grey over as we rode along the final Leeds to Liverpool Canal Mainline stretch into Wigan.

 After 11 hours in the saddle, we turned south at the canal junction just outside of Wigan ready for the final leg into Leigh which marked the end of the ride.